Reincarnation and Resurrection: Interfaith Dialogue

 In these lines, Rūmī envisions the soul’s endless ascent, each death a progression, each rebirth a passage into greater light.
 Here, death signifies ego-death which leads to advancement, but there is also a spiritual death that leads to decline and rebirth into the lower dimensions of the soul.

 Frithjof Schuon distinguishes between ultimate truth and saving truth.
 Every religion contains these two levels of truth.
 Ultimate truth is absolutely true, while saving truth is relatively true.
 An example of a "saving truth" might be a mother warning her child that a dangerous wolf lurks in the forest.
 The wolf, in fact, does not exist — yet the forest is indeed perilous.
-Similarly, a parent might warn a child, “If you keep lying, you’ll turn into a fox.”
-This is not literally true, but it is symbolically accurate: habitual lying gradually shapes the child’s character in a cunning, fox-like manner.
-The statement is inwardly true, fulfilling its moral purpose.

 Every religion contains these two levels of truth, and perhaps the clearest confirmation is found in the Hindu–Buddhist distinction between ultimate truth (paramārthika-satya) and conventional truth (vyavahārika-satya).
 Most Hindus and Buddhists themselves acknowledge that reincarnation (transmigration) belongs to the category of conventional truths rather than ultimate truths.
 Conventional truth is a compassionate adaptation of reality to human understanding.
 It need not be literally factual to be spiritually true.
 It conveys reality through symbols and parables, using a language comprehensible to its audience — a language that protects the soul from harm and guides it toward awakening and salvation.
 This is what the Buddhists term Upaya, skilful means.

 The answer is yes.
 Several eminent Muslim and Christian scholars have argued that the notion of eternal Hell may not be literally true, because eternal punishment for temporal sin seems inconsistent with the infinite Mercy of God.
-The same logic that challenges the temporary heavens in Hinduism and Buddhism also apply to the eternal Hell in Abrahamic traditions.
-This creates a remarkable theological symmetry.

 Drawing upon authentic scriptural and theological evidence, Muslim scholars like Ibn Tamiyyah, Ibn Qayyim, and Sufi masters like Ibn Arabi suggest that Hell will eventually come to an end.
 This view is further supported by the Islamic principle that a Divine promise (waʿd) is always binding, while a Divine threat (waʿīd) may be lifted through the mercy of God.
 Nobility lies in fulfilling promises and softening threats, for threats often serve a pedagogical purpose.